Aaron-Pazdera/ML-ImageHash/README.md

 # ML-ImageHash
-A keras implementation of an convolutional autoencoder based perceptual image hashing algorithm for near-duplicate detection and fast lookup
+A keras implementation of a convolutional autoencoder based perceptual image hashing algorithm for near-duplicate detection and fast lookup

 ## No readme, explanation in AutoencoderNotebook.ipynb